rsucco/doubleskunk/README.md

 game with no flags and select your difficulty and number of players from the game's menus.

 #### Release Notes:
+##### 0.1.1 (23SEP2020):
+I added Windows running instructions and some minor bug fixes and performance improvements.
+Going forward, the network multiplayer is going to be the main focus, and when that branch is stable and merged I'll call it 0.2.
+Until then, I'll periodically update 0.1.* with minor bug fixes, but the human vs. AI terminal cribbage game can be considered to be, for all practical purposes, complete.

 ##### 0.1 (20SEP2020):
 The game is playable enough at this point that I think a 0.1 release is justified.
 More work is needed to pretty it up, I'm still squishing little bugs here and there, and I still need to implement building and packaging for Windows/macOS,